jbnetapp/demosmbc/README.md

 - Lab on Demand: https://labondemand.netapp.com/lab/sl10628
 - Doc SMBC: https://docs.netapp.com/us-en/ontap/smbc

-Script provide with this demo allow you to build a SnapMirror SMBC LAB
+Scripts provided with [demosmbc](https://github.com/jbnetapp/demosmbc) allow you to build a complate SnapMirror SMBC Lab on Linux
 ----------------------------------------------------------------------
 Before to start this lab you **Must** configure aggregates on cluster1 and cluster2 using System Manager
 - Use the Menu **STORAGE -> Tieres -> Add Local Tier** from ONTAP System Manager: